redis/redis-doc/topics/sentinel.md

-multiple Sentinel processes across your infrastructure, and this processes will use gossip protocols in order to understand if a master is down and agreement protocols in order to get authorized to perform the failover and assign a version to the new configuration.
+multiple Sentinel processes across your infrastructure, and this processes will use gossip protocols in order to understand if a master is down and agreement protocols in order to get authorized to perform the failover and assign a new version to the new configuration.

 Distributed systems have given *safety* and *liveness* properties, in order to use Redis Sentinel well you are supposed to understand, at least at higher level,